kioskOG/kioskOG.github.io/docs/devops/kubernetes/cilium/cilium-installation-on-eks.md

 ```

 {: .note}
-> - **Updated as of 27/06/2024 with inputs from Isovalent team member- Scott Lowe.**
+> Updated as of 27/06/2024 with inputs from Isovalent team member- Scott Lowe.**
-> **If you provision an EKS cluster without the AWS-VPC-CNI plugin, then you don’t need to do the above step.**
+> If you provision an EKS cluster without the AWS-VPC-CNI plugin, then you don’t need to do the above step.

 ## Installation Steps